rotimi2020/Data-Analyst-Portfolio/Power BI - Delaware Credit Card Transaction/Delaware.md

 - **Check for Null Values**

-  - Perform distinct counts of records for several key columns (e.g., FISCAL_YEAR, FISCAL_PERIOD, DEPT_NAME) to identify any null entries.
+  - Perform distinct counts of records for several key columns (e.g., FISCAL_YEAR, FISCAL_PERIOD, DEPT_NAME) to identify any null entries.No Null values are found

 - **Remediate Data Issues**